 New referrals are defined as the number of service recipients, registered with the functional centre, who received services in the current month and who had not received services from the functional centre in a prior month.
 Only one new referral should be counted by the functional centre for the time interval during which the service recipient's file remains open and the individual receives services.
-For inpatients and residents only one new referral should be counted per admission, even if the services were interrupted or temporarily discontinued during the admission.
-With reference to clients only one new referral should be client's file remains open and the client's file remains open and the client receives services.
-A file is closed when services are terminated and/or interventions are no longer necessary or effective or a 12-month period has elapsed since the person has received services and no planned follow up is intended.
+A file is closed when services are terminated, or a period specified by the functional centre has elapsed since the service recipient received services.

-Note: If the status of a service recipient changes (i.e. changes from inpatient to client), a new referral is recorded by the functional centre for that individual.
+Note: If the status of a service recipient changes (i.e., changes from inpatient to client), a new referral is recorded by the functional centre for that individual.